-I see a lot of young pitchers that are trying to tweak their arm slot mechanics and others that may have discomfort in their shoulder or elbow and are trying to take some pressure off the sore area by changing their slot as well.
-However, the act of throwing a baseball is a sequence of kinetic chain events from your lower half that ultimately lead up to your release point.
-It’s hardly every a single issue, but there are several factors associated with your lower half and core that may be leading to an inconsistent release point.
+I see a lot of young pitchers that are trying to tweak their arm slot mechanics and others that may have discomfort in their shoulder or elbow and are trying to take some pressure off affected area by changing their slot as well.
+However, the act of throwing a baseball is a sequence of kinetic chain events starting from the core (proximal) down to the lower half and back up through the chain ultimately leading to your release point.
+It’s hardly ever a single issue, but there are several factors associated with your lower half and core that may be leading to an inconsistent release point.

 A biomechanical study conducted by ASMI looked at biomechanics during a game to observe if arm slot and release points change during the course of the game (“Pitching biomechanics as a pitcher approaches muscular fatigue during a simulated baseball game“).
 They discovered that as the game went on and the pitcher became tired, there was really no change in his arm slot.
 As a matter of fact, there were little biomechanical changes.
 However, they did notice two things: